webplatform/docs/http/headers/Cookie/index.md

 ---
 title: Cookie
-tags:
-  - HTTP
-  - Headers
-standardization_status: Mixed
 notes:
   - "* Details on when to use (or rather, when **not** to use) cookies\n Security concerns with using for authenticating users, background on CSRF"
+overview_table:
+  Direction: Request
+  Features: ''
+standardization_status: Mixed
 summary: "The Cookie headers may be used to receive the value of a cookie from a user agent.
 The value of the cookie will have been previously set though a script, or by the Set-Cookie header.\n"
-uri: http/headers/Cookie
+tags:
+  - HTTP
+  - Headers
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links:
     - http/headers/Set-Cookie
+uri: http/headers/Cookie

 ---
-# Cookie

-## Summary
+## <span>Summary</span>

 The Cookie headers may be used to receive the value of a cookie from a user agent.
 The value of the cookie will have been previously set though a script, or by the Set-Cookie header.

 Cookies have many issues associated with them, including security and CSRF attacks, privacy issues, and a nonstandard format compared to other HTTP headers.

-## Overview table
+## <span>Overview table</span>

 Direction
 :   Request

 Features
 :

-## Syntax
+## <span>Syntax</span>

     cookie-header = "Cookie:" OWS cookie-string OWS
     cookie-string = cookie-pair *( ";" SP cookie-pair )